List of Spider-Man: The Animated Series characters: Green Goblin

 Later in the episode "Enter the Green Goblin", Norman Osborn and his partner Mendel Stromm were coerced into creating a formula for the Kingpin that grants superhuman strength.
 An unstable reaction resulted during one experiment and Norman disappeared in the explosion, presumed dead.
 His son Harry blamed the Oscorp stockholders J. Jonah Jameson, Anastasia Hardy, and Wilson Fisk among others for the death of his father.

 Soon a mysterious airborne figure, identifying himself as the Green Goblin, began kidnapping the stockholders one by one.
 Spider-Man uncovered an underwater base where the Goblin intended to kill everyone he had kidnapped.
 Fighting the Goblin, Spider-Man unmasked him, only to discover that the Green Goblin was Norman Osborn, rather than the suspected identity of his son, Harry.
 Amnesia ensued and Norman was unable to remember his dual identity.
-The following morning at OsCorp, he announced that he will no longer build chemical weapons, much to the Kingpin's secret dismay.
+The following morning at Oscorp, he announced that he will no longer build chemical weapons, much to the Kingpin's secret dismay.

-Osborn appeared as himself again in the episode The Ultimate Slayer at an engagement party for Harry, who was going to marry Mary Jane Watson.
+Osborn appeared as himself again in the episode "The Ultimate Slayer" at an engagement party for Harry, who was going to marry Mary Jane Watson.
 However, the party was crashed by Alistair Smythe, recreated as a cyborg under the Kingpin's machinations, and Smythe kidnapped Norman, his son and Mary Jane, bringing them back to the Kingpin's lair.
-There, the Kingpin reveals to Osborn that Spencer Smythe did not die in the explosion back in "The Spider Slayer", but that he escaped early on before the explosion ensued at OsCorp and was met up by the Kingpin.
+There, the Kingpin reveals to Osborn that Spencer Smythe did not die in the explosion back in "The Spider Slayer", but that he escaped early on before the explosion ensued at Oscorp and was met up by the Kingpin.
 But rather than killing him outright for his failure with the Spider Slayer's goal to kill Spider-Man, the Kingpin sees that he may still have some future use for Spencer, so he places him in chronological suspension.
 Spider-Man overhears this and tells this to Alistair, who turns on the Kingpin completely, destroys his lair and takes his chronologically suspended father away with him, thus ending whatever relationship the Kingpin and Alistair had between each other.
-Spider-Man managed to have saved Norman, Harry and Mary Jane, but unfortunately for Harry, Mary Jane decided to call off her engagement with Harry to be with Peter Parker.
+Spider-Man managed to have saved Norman, Harry and Mary Jane, but for Harry, Mary Jane decided to call off her engagement with Harry to be with Peter Parker.